 - Anton Yelchin (March 11, 1989 – June 19, 2016)

 Anton Viktorovich Yelchin was born in Leningrad to Soviet figure skaters.
-When Yelchin was just six months old, his parents travelled to the United States and were granted refugee status by the State Department.
-Yelchin grew up in Los Angeles, and began acting professionally at the age of ten.
+When Yelchin was just six months old, his parents traveled to the United States and were granted refugee status by the State Department.
+Yelchin grew up in Los Angeles and began acting professionally at the age of ten.
 He is perhaps best known as Chekhov in the Star Trek film series that launched in 2009.
 He also played a young Kyle Reese in Terminator Salvation and starred in the lovely romantic drama Like Crazy in 2011.
 On June 18th, 2016, Yelchin failed to appear at a rehearsal; friends went to his house, where they discovered him trapped between his Jeep Grand Cherokee and a brick driveway pillar.
-It was determined that his vehicle rolled backwards down his driveway, which was on a steep incline, and trapped him against the pillar.
+It was determined that his vehicle rolled backward down his driveway, which was on a steep incline, and trapped him against the pillar.
 He was pronounced dead at the scene just after midnight on July 19th.

-One more thing – my morbid curiosity got the better of me, and I did an internet search for “people who just missed the 27 club”.
+One more thing: my morbid curiosity got the better of me, and I did an internet search for “people who just missed the 27 Club”.
 The search generated this list:

 - Shannon Hoon (Blind Melon) – died 26 days after his 28th birthday of a cocaine overdose